Chart Color Schemes

 Infrastructure

-Chinchilla has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+Chinchilla has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects likely affecting this region.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified six projects likely impacting the region.
 Notable projects include Chinchilla Aquatic Precinct, Chinchilla Christian College Extensions, Southern Cross Care Chinchilla - Illoura Village Redevelopment, and Chinchilla Cultural Precinct Revitalisation.
-The following list details those most relevant.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.